 Mr. John N. Florer says: I was a trader at this agency at the time the claim of Hiatt & Co. was brought before the business committee in 1880.
 I know that Mr. Hiatt had some accounts against the Indians, but I do not know the amounts.
-It was generally understood that the amounts were not very large.
+It Was generally understood that the amounts were not very large.
+I know the amounts.
+It Was generally understood that the amounts were not very large.
 I know also that Hiatt & Co. allowed some of the business committee, Hard Robert, Governor Joe, and others, to come into his store and make accounts at from \$2 to \$500.
 They told me that they were allowed this credit in consideration of their being members of the business committee before when Hiatt & Co. had a claim to be adjusted.
-Before Governor Joe died he sent for me and told me that Hiatt & Co. had promised to give \$500 additional in cash when the claim that had passed the committee was paid, and asked me to see that his widow received the money.
+Before Governor Joe died he sent for me and told me that Hiatt & Co. had promised to give \$500 additioned in each when the claim that had were of the promised to give \$500 additional in cash when the claim that had passed the committee was puid, and asked me to see that his widow received the money.
 He died that day.
 I believe that there is due Hiatt & Co., three or four thousand dollars, and he had opportunity to collect it, but I do not believe there is any more due.
 I further know that L. J. Miles, ex-agent, requested Hiatt & Co., or their representative, Mr. Gay, to bring forward their books and call the individual Indians up and he would investigate each individual account himself, and have the Indians present.
 This they declined to do.
 This claim has been before the council and they have always asked for the books and investigation, but they never could get any books.

-I believe that the signatures to the certificate of the business committee were proposed by the council and they have always asked for the proposed by the certificate of the business committee were proposed by the certificate of the business committee were proposed by the certificate of the business committee were procured by the undue influence in the way of credits in store and promises of additional payments in money when the claim should be paid.
-The time that Hiatt & Co. claim that they could not collect their money and the Indians were suffering, I gave credit and collected all that was due me.
+I believe that the signatures to the certificate of the business committee were prooured by the undue influence in the way of credits in store and promises of additional payments in money when the claim should be paid.
+The time that Hiatt & Co. claim that they could not collect their money and the Indians were suffering.
+I gave credit and collected all that was due me.
 Only a few years before, the Government, with the consent of the Indians, had paid us all claims held by traders against Osages, with the distinct understanding among us, and signed a paper to that effect, that we were to depend only upon collections from the payments and not present any more claims.
 Hiatt & Co. signed the agreement with me, and also Captain Coy & Co.